aysf/go-learn_jwt-auth/README.md

 # Golang JWT Authentication with React as Frontend

-this application is created based tutorial "React and Golang JWT Authentication - Tutorial" from freeCodeCamp.org.
+This application is created based tutorial "React and Golang JWT Authentication - Tutorial" from freeCodeCamp.org.

 ## Getting Start